nosidam48/CDI/README.md

   * Current donors can create an account to access information about the children they sponsor.
   * When logged in, clicking on the Who I Sponsor link takes the donor to a page with all the information for all the kids they sponsor.
   * This page shows any updates that have been posted for each child.
+  * Donors receive an email notification when any new content has been added about the child they sponsor.

 ## Admin features
   * CDI workers with admin privileges have access to several tools to help them manage children and donors.